 God is reconciling a people to Himself through Christ.
 This completed work of the Messiah has disarmed the powers of the kingdom of darkness (Col 2:13-15) and made it possible for the captives of sin, death, and the devil to be set free in Christ.
-As a result, these who have been raised to spiritual life from spiritual death are now called to live God-centered lives, which means we are to live in accordance with God's eternal purpose.
+As a result, these who have been raised to spiritual life from spiritual death are now called to live God-centered lives.
+This means we are to live in accordance with God's eternal purpose.

 Your relationship with God is not about you.

 Our relationship with God is about declaring to the world, including the rulers and authorities in the heavenly places, the manifold wisdom of a God who redeems sinners through the life, death, and resurrection of His Son Jesus in accordance with the Scriptures.
-We are reconciled to God through Christ, and we exist to make this awesome truth known.
+We are reconciled to God through Christ.
+And we exist to make this awesome truth known.

 It is meant to be declared boldly and publicly.

 Are you a victim of self-centered theology?
 If so, repent.
-Let Christ live through you in accordance with His plan, which He determined before the world was even made.
+Let Christ live through you in accordance with His plan which He determined before the world was even made.

-We can trust Him - this is truly life.
+We can trust Him.
+This is truly life.

 This also explains why Paul is able to boldly assert that God is able to do abundantly more than all we ask or think, through His power which is at work through the church.
 He does this just a few verses after declaring this eternal purpose of God in Ephesians 3:20-21.